 These public reports are generated from various public and private sources for the purpose of looking up someone’s address or contact information, checking out a new neighbor, date or business partner or looking into a potential new roommate before letting them move in.

 Criminal history information in RD is considered confidential and protected by law enforcement.
 Therefore, employers, professional licensing agencies and individuals can only get a copy of someone’s with a signed, notarized authorization form.

 Although Rhode Island is not a point of contact for gun dealers in the state, they can contact the state police for a background report.
-Private sellers may also use the local police or sheriff’s office to perform a background check before selling guns.
-Otherwise, licensed dealers must comply with federal law and contact the FBI to use NICS for a background check before transferring firearms.
+Private sellers may also use the local police or sheriff’s office to perform an RI background check before selling guns.
+Otherwise, licensed dealers must comply with federal law and contact the FBI to use NICS for a criminal background check in RI before transferring firearms.
 Concealed carry permit holders are exempt from a background check when purchasing weapons.